Driving product discovery through new Dolby product recommendation tool

 Research Goals

-Assess general user understanding and relevancy of the tool
+Assess how clarity versus brand-focused messaging affects user comprehension and completion of the tool

 Approach